Did you know many heart disease cases can be prevented through simple lifestyle changes? Yes.

 Every step toward cutting back supports better blood flow, healthier blood vessels, and improved heart function over time.

 Eating slowly and paying attention to your meals can support digestion and heart health.
-Mindful eating helps you to recognize hunger and fullness cues.
+Mindful eating helps you recognize hunger and fullness cues.
 This helps avoid overeating, which leads to obesity, a risk factor for heart disease.

 Put away distractions like phones or TVs during meals and focus on enjoying your food.
 This habit encourages healthier portion sizes and better food choices, hence a healthier heart.